TobleMiner/freifunk/tests/batadv.md

 #batadv traffic handling capability of different routers

+I used iperf3 in TCP mode to make the measurements below.

 Setup:
 * Ethernet MTU: 1500
 * Batman MTU: 1500 (To force fragmentation somewhat similar to freifunk vpn)